Pacific National League: History

 In 1903, the Pacific Northwest League changed its name to become the Pacific National League.
-This was a result of the independent California League deciding to expand north into Seattle and Portland, and changing its name to the Pacific Coast League as a result.
+This was a result of the independent California League deciding to expand north into Seattle and Portland and changing its name to the Pacific Coast League as a result.
 The Pacific Northwest League decided to oppose the move by placing franchises of its own in Los Angeles and San Francisco (San Francisco Pirates), with William Henry Lucas continuing as president of the newly named league.

 The Class A level Pacific National League began play on April 14, 1903, with eight teams.
 The league had teams based in Seattle, Los Angeles, Portland and San Francisco, which all also had teams in the Pacific Coast League; these were complemented by teams in the smaller cities of Butte, Helena, Spokane and Tacoma.
-Travel would prove to be a challenge and on July 1,1903, the Portland franchise was replaced by a new team in Salt Lake City.
+Travel would prove to be a challenge and on July 1, 1903, the Portland franchise was replaced by a new team in Salt Lake City.
 On August 15, Helena left the league, and was soon followed by Tacoma, Los Angeles and San Francisco, as the remaining four teams finished out the season.

-With four cities left in 1904, the league was downgraded to Class B level league, with teams based in Boise, Butte, Salt Lake City and Spokane.
+With four cities left in 1904, the league was downgraded to Class B level league.
+1904 league franchises were based in Boise, Butte, Salt Lake City and Spokane.
 In 1905, Ogden replaced Butte as the league remained a four–team league.
 The 1905 Pacific National League permanently folded on June 20, 1905, when the Salt Lake City Fruit Pickers disbanded.
-The league was expelled from the National Association on February 20, 1906 and never reformed.
+The league was expelled from the National Association on February 20, 1906, and never reformed.